ekxide/iceoryx2-book/source/fundamentals/execution-control.md

 # Execution Control

-Developers have complete control over the execution of their applications with `iceoryx2`.
+With `iceoryx2`, developers have complete control over the execution of their applications.

 There are no background threads; all house-keeping operations are carried out in the application threads.
 They occur either through usual interaction with